OfficeDev/teams-toolkit-samples/hello-world-tab-with-backend/api/README.md

 - From TeamsFx CLI: execute `teamsfx preview --remote` in your project directory to launch your application.

-## Build
+## Package

 - From Visual Studio Code: open the command palette and select `Teams: Zip Teams metadata package`.
-- Alternatively, from the command line run `teamsfx build` in the project directory.
+- Alternatively, from the command line run `teamsfx package` in the project directory.

 ## Publish to Teams